-ERC is excited to be a resource for this Wall Street Journal article, alongside LinkedIn, Indeed, Gartner, Korn Ferry, and the Wharton School!
+ERC is excited to have been a resource for this Wall Street Journal article, alongside LinkedIn, Indeed, Gartner, Korn Ferry, and the Wharton School!
 Thank you to WSJ editor Gerard Yates for inviting us.

 The concept of Inbound Recruiting is driven by the fact that 73% of candidates begin their job search with a Google search.
 Organizations looking to attract and retain top talent are reacting to this digital landscape transformation in the same way as Marketers.
 Human resources and recruiting functions have increasingly become the “marketers” of their organization as a workplace, and Inbound Recruiting is a reflection of that.Read this article...